gerard-morera/CP/README.md

    What I learnt:

    - Ability to break down and explaining complex problems.

-#### L'Hostal, Spain (2014).
-Waiter.

-  What I learnt:

-   - Work in a high-pressure environment.

-#### Ziggy Constructions, England (2013).
-Builder.

-  What I learnt:

-   - Building skills.

-   - Ability to translate 2D drawings into 3D visuals.

-#### Eau Vivante, France (2013).
-Wood craftman, permaculture.

-  What I learnt:

-  - The ability to think and create in three dimensions.

-  - Working with creativity.

 #### Talia Hotel, Czech Republic (2012).
 Hotel receptionist.